bandicootisland/NeverNull/README.md

     return new();
 }

-(*The actual function is mildly different in the library.
-It is also necessary to have a new constraint, discussed later.)
+(*The actual function is mildly different in the library, with some optimisations on the Create step.
+It is also necessary to have a 'new' constraint, discussed later.)

 That is all we need to do to stop the exception.
-Kind of like this (which will not compile of course):
+Ends up conceptually, as kind of like this (which will not compile of course):

 Book.(publisherexists ?? new Publisher).FirstName.